 - acts specified in Article 27 of the Convention of International Civil Aviation; and

-- acts falling under the Bolar exemption.47
+- acts falling under the Bolar exemption.49

 iv Other defences

-In addition, a defendant may claim that the patentee has exhausted its rights.
+A defendant may claim that the patentee has exhausted its rights.
 In short, the principle of exhaustion of rights provides that a patent cannot be used to prevent a third party from importing goods that have been put on the market in another Member State by the patentee or with his or her consent.

-Finally, a defendant may plead that neither damages nor an account of profits should be awarded, on the basis that he or she can prove that at the date of the infringement he or she was not aware, and had no reasonable grounds for supposing, that the infringed patent existed.49
+Finally, a defendant may plead that neither damages nor an account of profits should be awarded, on the basis that he or she can prove that at the date of the infringement he or she was not aware, and had no reasonable grounds for supposing, that the infringed patent existed.51

 Final remedies for infringement

 If a patent is found to be infringed, or where a litigant's claim is otherwise successful, a range of remedies may be available.
-These include the following.

 i Monetary remedies

-Pursuant to Section 47 of the Irish Patents Act, damages or an account of profits (but not both) can be awarded for the infringement of an Irish patent.
+Pursuant to Section 47 of the Patents Act, damages or an account of profits (but not both) can be awarded for the infringement of an Irish patent.
 It is ultimately at the discretion of the court to decide which is appropriate.

 Damages are compensatory in nature and are predominantly calculated by way of assessing loss of profits.
 Alternatively, damages can be calculated based on the sum of money the infringing party would have had to pay as royalties.